neutrofoton/neutrofoton.github.io/source/_posts/2021-03-20-domain-driven-design-short-summary.markdown

 # Onion Architecture
-The implementation of DDD in onion architecture[3][5][6] showed in the Figure 2.
+The implementation of DDD in onion architecture[3][5][6] showed in the Figure 3.

 {% img center /images/post/2021-03-20-fig01.png %}

 <center>
-    <small>Figure 2: DDD in onion architecture </small>
+    <small>Figure 3: DDD in onion architecture </small>
 </center>
 <br/>

-Figure 2 shows that the core of the architecture is the *Domain Model*.
+Figure 3 shows that the core of the architecture is the *Domain Model*.
 The *Domain Model* is isolated from others for seperation of consern purpose.
 It consists of *Entities, Value Objects, Domain Events,* and *Agregates*.
 They are most important part in DDD since they represent business logic implementation.

 The outer layer in the onion architecture depends on the inner one.
 The inner layer is isolated from the outer layer that make the inner layer does not know the outer one.
-Figure 2 denotes that the *Domain Model* does not know how it is peristed to database.
+Figure 3 denotes that the *Domain Model* does not know how it is peristed to database.
 Since persisting model to database is handled by *Repository* on the outer layer.

 # Testing in TDD
-*Unit Testing* is one of important part in software development.
+*Unit Test* is one of important part in software development.
 Test coverage that reaches 100% has high effort.
 In practice the most important that should cover most unit test is the code base *(Domain Model)* at the inner most layer in the onion architecture.
 The closer to 100%, the better the *Unit Test* coverage will be.
 Meanwhile for the outer layer, the test schenario could be coveraged by integration test.

 # Entity vs Value Object